frobware/aws-cluster-up/README.md

 source /usr/local/share/aws-cluster-up/examples/aws/us-east-1.bash
 ```

+This defines defaults for the subnet to use, the instance type to
+provision, the region the instances should run in, et al.

+We'll also need AWS credentials and OpenShift registry credentials set
-If you don't already have AWS or OREG credentials create them as:
+in the environment.
+If you don't already have AWS or OREG credentials
+defined you can create and store them as follows:

 ```bash
 cat <<EOF > ~/.oreg-credentials